 Brightness.
 It offers 3000 lumens of brightness which provides a truly awesome cinematic projector for a dark room.

 Connectivity.
 It has 2 HDMI ports one is HDCP 2.2 for 4K devices and the other is for 1080p devices, it also has a 3.5 mm audio in and out and a 12V trigger.

 Input Lag.
-TK800 has an input lag of 48ms which is not a surprise if you look at other 4K projectors which has a much higher input lag.
+TK800 has an input lag of 48ms which is not a surprise if you look at other 4K projectors which have a much higher input lag.
 Though some of the reviews claim that they did not notice any significant lag.

 Speakers.
-It is equipped with 5-watt audio which uses EQ algorithms for pure clarity and sensual sound quality which delivers deep bass which creates a Hollywood like experience.
+It is equipped with 5-watt audio which uses EQ algorithms for pure clarity and sensual sound quality which delivers deep bass which creates a Hollywood-like experience.